zjsteyn/pibox/index.md

 This website is shared under the [MIT LICENSE](LICENSE) the project related files, such as the Raspberry Pi .img is shared under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.](http://creativecommons.org/licenses/by-nc-sa/4.0/)

-## Authors and collaborators in this project
+## Authors and collaborators on this project
 Andre Goodrich - Social Anthropology - North-West University Gustaff Templehof - Graphic Designer
 Juan Steyn - Digital Humanities - North-West Unversity